 You probably already used your phone or computer today to find a restaurant, read the news, search for an auto repair shop, read up on marketing concepts, or just research something that interests you.

 Search engines connect you with the information and services you need.

-Any time someone lands on your website from the search engine results pages (SERPs), you’re receiving organic traffic.
+Any time someone lands on your website from the search engine results pages (SERPs), you’re receiving organic search traffic.